Djokovic Wins Seventh Wimbledon Title And 21st Grand Slam - UrduPoint

 The 35-year-old Serb is now one Slam ahead of Federer in the all-time race and just one behind Rafael Nadal's record of 22 majors.

-He is also just the fourth man in the Open era to win four successive Wimbledon titles after Federer, Sampras and Bjorn Borg.
+"It is tough to find consolation words at a moment like this but you showed why you are one of the best players in the world."
+Djokovic is just the fourth man in the Open era to win four successive Wimbledon titles after Bjorn Borg, Sampras and Federer.

 Kyrgios raced through the first set, breaking in the fifth game and taking the opener with his seventh ace of the contest.